 No Unscheduled Website Downtime

-I was recently hired for a website redesign job.
+I was recently hired to redesign a website.
 The client asked me “How long will the site be down?”
 This kind of amused me.
 I don’t bring this point up when discussing with a project with a client.
 Why?
 Because downtime is not an option when I work on your project.
 If it is technically unavoidable, my planned downtime is always scheduled during off hours, usually on the weekend or before 6 am E.ST.
 (I am located on the coast of Virginia)

 First, let me explain what I mean by website downtime.